Our customers have been hired by:

 Writing a resume is not rocket science.
 But—rocket scientists do need resumes.
-And good ones if they want to join the workforce of Tesla or Genomic Health.
+And good ones if they want to join the Tesla or Genomic Health workforce.
 But how do you get discovered and become the next breakthrough in an ocean of similar samples?
 Send the recruiter the best science resume that demonstrates your Jane-Goodall-level skills.

 You can do it in less time than it takes to get your lab coat on.